 Egg Standards of Australia

-ESA is a voluntary quality assurance program that has been developed through an extensive consultation process with egg farmers to provide a practical mechanism to demonstrate compliance with egg production standards.
+ESA is a voluntary quality assurance program that has been developed through an extensive consultation process with egg farmers to provide a practical mechanism to demonstrate compliance and continuous improvement with egg production standards.

-ESA replaces the current industry scheme, Egg Corp Assured (ECA), providing greater clarity and a more robust set of compliance standards that have been independently reviewed against current Australian customer and regulatory requirements.
+ESA replaces the previous industry scheme, Egg Corp Assured (ECA), providing greater clarity and a more robust set of compliance standards that have been independently reviewed against current Australian customer and regulatory requirements.

-ESA has been developed to provide a compliance framework for egg farmers in meeting the needs of regulators, retailers, farmers and egg buyers in areas including hen welfare, egg quality, biosecurity, food safety, work health and safety and environmental management.
+ESA has been developed to provide a compliance framework for egg farmers in meeting the needs of regulators, retailers, farmers and customers in areas including hen welfare, egg quality, biosecurity, food safety, work health and safety and environmental management.

 ESA is structured into three levels to enable egg farmers to join the program at the level that best suits their business needs and customer requirements.

 - Level 1 – Basic: An entry level for egg farmers who are new to the egg industry or who have not previously participated in a quality assurance program.
 Egg farms certified at this level are audited to Level 1 compliance criteria.

 - Level 2 – Core: An intermediate level suited to egg farmers with a more developed compliance system and record keeping procedures.
 Egg farms certified at this level must be audited against both Level 1 and Level 2 compliance criteria.